BimmerGestalt/AAIdrive/README.md

 [![Coverage Status](https://coveralls.io/repos/github/hufman/AndroidAutoIdrive/badge.svg?branch=master)](https://coveralls.io/github/hufman/AndroidAutoIdrive?branch=master)
 [![Release Download](https://img.shields.io/github/release/hufman/AndroidAutoIdrive.svg)](https://github.com/hufman/AndroidAutoIdrive/releases/latest)

 The BMW/Mini IDrive does not offer native Android Auto integration, but does provide a much more powerful Connected Apps connectivity option, which offers many exciting integration points into the car.
+This project is an effort to implement most of the features of Android Auto as unofficial BMW/Mini Connected Apps.

-This project is an effort to implement most of the features of Android Auto as an unofficial IDrive Connected App.
+By relying on the Connected Apps technology, this app is automatically themed to fit natively in the car and easily connects to the car without needing any modifications.
+Any MY2014 or newer BMW or Mini equipped with the "Navigation System Professional (S609A)" [option](https://www.mdecoder.com/) should be compatible.

 Overview
 --------